WMUZ (AM): Return of NewsTalk 1200

 On October 15, 2011, WCHB moved an FM repeater station, W206BI, from 89.1 to 99.9 FM (becoming W260CB) and began testing on that frequency.
 W206BI/W260CB was a translator of Toledo's National Public Radio affiliate, WGTE-FM, owned by the Bell Broadcasting Company (headed by Haley Bell, former co-owner of WCHB).
 It was licensed to Hamtramck at 89.1 FM, with an application to move up to 99.9 and repeat WDMK-FM.
 W260CB is now on the air permanently.
-Technically, the station repeats WDMK-HD2 105.9 FM, which was a slightly delayed simulcast of WCHB.
+Technically, the station repeats WDMK-HD2, which was a slightly delayed simulcast of WCHB.
 W260CB broadcasts with a power of 250 watts and an antenna of 245 meters.

 During the summer of 2012, WCHB added smooth jazz programming during the late evening and overnight hours, restoring the format to the Detroit area on a part-time basis.
 Programming was from Broadcast Architecture's Smooth Jazz Network.

 Crawford Broadcasting ownership

 On April 12, 2017, Radio One announced that WCHB would be sold to Crawford Broadcasting.
 At the same time, the company also stated that much of WCHB's programming will move to WPZR.
 Also with the sale, translator W260CB was retained by Radio One, simulcasting WDMK's HD2 digital subchannel.
-It originally aired a classic soul format as "Soul 99.9."
-It has since switched to Urban Gospel.
+It originally aired a classic soul format as "Soul 99.9"; it has since switched to Urban Gospel.

 On August 3, 2017, WCHB went silent after the sale of the station to Crawford was completed.
 On October 1, 2017, WCHB changed call letters to WMUZ.
 The WCHB call letters were moved to 1340 AM, formerly WEXL.

 According to a Crawford Broadcasting engineering newsletter, WCHB was undergoing upgrades, and was set to return to the air on November 1, 2017.
 At the time of the relaunch, the station flipped to Christian talk and teaching programming as "The Salt".
 It began running brokered religious shows, where hosts buy time on the station and may request donations on the air to support their ministries.